-The City of Mill Valley Department of Public works is working closely with Pacific Gas and Electric Company (PG&E) on an upcoming pipeline replacement project in the Downtown area of Mill Valley.
+The City of Mill Valley Department of Public works is working closely with Pacific Gas and Electric Company (PG&E) on the ongoing pipeline replacement project in the Downtown area of Mill Valley.

 The purpose of this project is to enhance gas service to PG&E customers by replacing the gas lines with modern piping, creating a safer and more reliable natural gas system.

-In early February, PG&E personnel began marking and preparing the downtown area for construction, which is planned to begin around March 17 and continue through July 2014.
+Construction started in March and will continue through August 2014.
 Please note that all construction schedules are subject to change due to weather restrictions and other unforeseen delays.